PoNQ: a Neural QEM-based Mesh Representation

 PoNQ is a learnable 3D representation.
 To demonstrate its potential, we applied PoNQ to surface reconstruction from Signed Distance Fields (SDF).
 Like in previous work, we trained a 3D CNN on the CAD shapes of the ABC dataset for this task.
 From a regular grid of SDF values, the networks predicts a PoNQ (consisting of Points, Normals, and Quadrics) from which a mesh can be extracted.
 With the same input resolution, PoNQ outperforms state-of-the-art methods and is able to reach finer details than the classical Marching Cubes algorithm.

-Open Surfaces
+Extension 1: Open Surfaces

 The additional QEM information enables our method to recover the boundaries of open surfaces.

-GPU-based Simplification
+Extension 2: GPU-based Simplification

 1283